 There are so many things that I am passionate about and one of those things just happens to be BBQ, I just LOVE a great BBQ!
-I usually smoke my pork, but that can be time consuming and I wanted to create a great and easy recipe that was delicious and full of flavor.
-Well this recipe is just that and will amaze you how wonderful and easy it truly is!
+I usually smoke my pork, but that can be time-consuming and I wanted to create a great and easy recipe that was delicious and full of flavor.
+Well, this recipe is just that and will amaze you how wonderful and easy it truly is!
 There is no reason why we can’t have a delicious BBQ!
 Most BBQ recipes are loaded with sugar, especially the BBQ sauce.
-You can add BBQ sauce to this recipe or leave it out all together.
+You can add BBQ sauce to this recipe or leave it out altogether.
 If you notice, I only use a little bit of BBQ sauce (which I make myself, see recipe below) and still get all the flavor I am looking for.
 I think you all are really going to enjoy this recipe!
 I know my family loves this dish.
 Enjoy!

 Ingredients